aras-p/glsl-optimizer/src/gallium/docs/source/screen.rst

   dedicated memory should return 1 and all software rasterizers should return 0.
 * ``PIPE_CAP_QUERY_PIPELINE_STATISTICS``: Whether PIPE_QUERY_PIPELINE_STATISTICS
   is supported.
+* ``PIPE_CAP_TEXTURE_BORDER_COLOR_QUIRK``: Bitmask indicating whether special
+  considerations have to be given to the interaction between the border color in the sampler object and the sampler view used with it.
+  If PIPE_QUIRK_TEXTURE_BORDER_COLOR_SWIZZLE_R600 is set, the border color may be affected in undefined ways for any kind of permutational swizzle (any swizzle XYZW where X/Y/Z/W are not ZERO, ONE, or R/G/B/A respectively) in the sampler view.
+  If PIPE_QUIRK_TEXTURE_BORDER_COLOR_SWIZZLE_NV50 is set, the border color state should be swizzled manually according to the swizzle in the sampler view it is intended to be used with, or herein undefined results may occur for permutational swizzles.

 .. _pipe_capf: